What is the best Powerlifting Barbell? The ISF Power Bar, of course! But can it live up to the hype?

 The ISF Power Bar Prototype:

-Over at Bergen County Barbell in Paramus NJ, owner Chris Della Fave graciously invited us out to his gym, not once, but twice for some heavy benching sessions with the ISF Power Bar Prototype.
-Chris is a beast of a lifter with meet records of 1725 Raw and 2640 Multi.
+Over at Bergen County Barbell in Paramus NJ, owner Chris Della Fave graciously invited us out to his gym, not once, but twice for some heavy bench press sessions with the 29mm ISF Power Bar Prototype.
+Chris is a beast of a lifter with meet bests of 1725 Raw and 2777.8 Multi (11th ranked by Total in World as of July 2021.)
 We needed feedback on the bar from a great group of people, and we got it.

 First trip up to Bergen County Barbell we got to have some very strong women lifters test out the bench bar, among them were Kenna Smoak (1075 Wraps), Strength and Conditioning Coach at West Point.
 She went all the way up to a close grip 175LB bench + 80lbs of weight lifting chains, an impressive lift.